Welcome to my Web site!

 My more functional work centers on dinnerware and mugs.
 As a coffee connoisseur and home coffee roaster, I try to throw mugs that are worthy of my coffee, and vice versa.

 For most of the 2000s, I fired my pots in wood, soda and salt kilns, enjoying their unique glaze and surface benefits.
 For the last decade, I’ve fired in gas kilns, exploring old and new glazes and surface decoration techniques.
+Along the way, I’ve also taught classes (Alexandria, Va and Gainesville), and conducted workshops (DC and Gainesville)

 I hope you like my pots.
 If you have any questions or comments about them, please get in touch.